 Dharma, the Moral and Religious Duties in Hinduism

 A Sanskrit-English Dictionary by Monier-Williams defines the word dharma as duty; morality, religious merit; good works; justice (often used as a synonym for punishment)."

 Dharma as the Foundation of Life

 In Hinduism, religion (dharma) influences the way people live and view themselves.
 The very act of living is regarded as an obligatory duty and an opportunity to fulfill the aims of creation and participate in God’s eternal dharma.
-Tradition holds that religious duty (dharma) is the primary aim (Purusharthas) of human life since it is the foundation upon which one develops the wisdom and discretion to pursue wealth (artha) and happiness (kama) without compromising the chances liberation (moksha).
+Tradition holds that religious duty (dharma) is the primary aim (Purusharthas) of human life since it is the foundation upon which one develops the wisdom and discretion to pursue wealth (artha) and happiness (kama) without compromising the chances of liberation (moksha).
 From Introduction to Hinduism by Jayaram V.

 There are four different types of dharma:

-1) Universal, cosmic law (rita) regulates the forces of Nature, manifested by laws of physics.
-It controls everything from subatomic properties to motions of galaxies.
+1) Universal, cosmic law (rita) regulates the forces of Nature, manifested by the laws of physics.
+It controls everything from subatomic properties to motion of galaxies.
 The Hindu believes himself/herself to be part of Nature and seeks to bring the Self into harmony with the universal path.

 2) Social dharma (varna dharma) consists of the duties, occupations and responsibilities that everyone fulfills in the family, nation, society and communities.
 An important aspect is religious and moral law.

 3) Human law (ashrama dharma) is the natural expression and evolution of the body, mind, soul and feelings throughout the stages of life: righteousness, wealth, pleasure and liberation.

-4) Self-dharma (sva-dharma) is perhaps the dharma that most Westerners are aware of.
+4) Self-dharma (sva-dharma) is perhaps the dharma with which most Westerners are familiar.
 It is the sum of all accumulated "karmas" in one's life, molded by one's tendencies, personality, desires, and experiences.
-It represents one's path one takes.
+It represents the path one takes.